leenaput/ONT-cappable-seq/README.md

 ```

-For each timepoint, this script generates an output file with 8 columns that contains the termination efficiencies across the identified 3end peak positions.
+For each timepoint, this script generates an output file with 8 columns that contains the termination efficiencies (TE) across the identified 3end peak positions.
-1: genomic position of 3end peak
+-	1: genomic position of 3end peak
-2: start position of upstream genomic interval to calculate the average coverage across 20bp interval
+-	2: start position of upstream genomic interval to calculate the average coverage across 20bp interval
-3: average coverage across 20 bp upstream interval
+-	3: average coverage across 20 bp upstream interval
-4: genomic position of 3end peak
+-	4: genomic position of 3end peak
-5: end position of downstream genomic interval to calculate the average coverage across 20bp interval
+-	5: end position of downstream genomic interval to calculate the average coverage across 20bp interval
-6: average coverage across 20 bp downstream interval
+-	6: average coverage across 20 bp downstream interval
-7: ratio of upstream coverage / downstream coverage
+-	7: ratio of upstream coverage / downstream coverage
-8: TE(%)
+-	8: TE(%)

 The 3end peak positions with an average upstream coverage of at least 30 and that show a termination efficiency >20% were annotated as TTS candidates.